im-ryan/Csvie/readme.md

 Csvie is a simple CSV file parser made for Laravel.
 Csvie is based on LeagueCSV, and can quickly import data to, and export data from, a MySQL database.
 It also gives you a handy abstract class for quickly sanitizing and scrubbing your CSV files prior to insertion.

-**WARNING:** Csvie is still under active development.
-It is not recommended you use this plugin until it is released, as breaking changes may be introduced in the future.
+**WARNING:** Csvie is still under active development and unstable.
+It is currently not recommended to use this plugin until a stable channel is published, as breaking changes will be introduced in the near future.

 ## How it works